ari-ray/Pet-Feeder-Project-Intro-to-IT-4478-Assessment-1-/Step3_Flowchart/README.md

 # Step 3: Algorithm Design (Flowchart)

-This folder contains the algorithm design of the pet feeder system, represented as a flowchart.
+This folder contains the algorithm design of the pet feeder system, represented in a flowchart.
 The algorithm demonstrates the decision-making process, from checking the time to dispensing food and handling errors.

 ### Contents